envalert@envalert.org

 Project consortium

-KCSON: EA will subcontract KCSON for the conceptualization and implementation of activities at the local level including mobilization and coordination at the local levels.
+KCSON: EA will subcontract KCSON for the conceptualization and implementation of activities at the local level, including mobilization and coordination at the local level.
 Furthermore, KCSON will prepare and submit related technical and financial reports to EA for consolidation.

 The Rio Conventions Project